ionos-cloud/ionosctl/docs/commands/README.md

 ---
-description: ionosctl is a command line interface (CLI) for the Ionos Cloud
+description: ionosctl is a command-line interface for the Ionos Cloud
 ---

 # Ionosctl